The operator theory contributes in different ways to a range of practical and theoretical questions in science.

 Contribution by OT

-5 Minimal and extended Darwinian evolution
+5 Minimal and extended evolution (with selection)

 Challenge